marcojakob/code.makery.ch/collections/java/javafx-2-tutorial-part3.md

 * * *

-## The New and Edit Buttons
+## The New and Edit Dialog

-The new and edit buttons are a bit more work: We'll need a new custom dialog (a.k.a stage) with a form to ask the user for details about the person.
+The new and edit actions are a bit more work: We'll need a new custom dialog (a.k.a. stage) with a form to ask the user for details about the person.

+### Design the Dialog

 1. Create a new fxml file called `PersonEditDialog.fxml` inside the view package.
-2. Use a `GridPane`, `Label`s, `TextBoxe`s and `Button`s to create a Dialog like the following:
+2. Use a `GridPane`, `Label`s, `TextField`s and `Button`s to create a Dialog like the following:
 ![Edit Dialog](/assets/java/javafx-2-tutorial-part3/addressapp03.png)
 If you don't to do the work, you can download this [PersonEditDialog.fxml](/assets/java/javafx-2-tutorial-part3/PersonEditDialog.fxml).

+### Create the Controller

-3. Create the controller `PersonEditDialogController`:
+Create the controller for the Dialog as `PersonEditDialogController.java`:

 ##### PersonEditDialogController.java